 Digital sun sensors

-Truly digital sun sensors are a much smaller market segment than analogue sensors.
+In practice, digital sun sensors are currently a much smaller market segment than analog sensors.

-There are various sun sensors on the market which are advertised as digital, but which are actually analogue sun sensors with a digital interface.
+There are various sun sensors on the market which are advertised as digital, but which are actually analog sun sensors with a digital interface.